imSanjaySoni/ObscureWidget/README.md

 ---

-`ObscureWidget()` blurs its child when the screen is being captured. `ObscureWidget.builder()` gives extra control to add custom handling when the screen is recorded. currently supported on only iOS platform.
+`ObscureWidget()` blurs its child when the screen is being captured. `ObscureWidget.builder()` gives extra control to add custom handling when recording the screen. currently supported on only the iOS platform.

 ## Example